-Formally known as the Wellness Co-op, Pathways Vermont community Center (PVCC) opened it’s doors in May 2012 and has been a valued resource for individuals seeking community and alternative resources for mental wellness.
+Pathways Vermont Community Center (PVCC) opened its doors in May 2012 and has been a valued resource for individuals seeking community and alternative resources for mental wellness.

 Pathways Vermont Community Center is staffed by individuals who identify as having lived experience with issues such as mental health crisis, trauma, substance use and homelessness.
 Staff are trained to provide what is commonly referred to as “peer support.”
 Peer Support is a service delivery distinct from traditional mental health services.
 The peer approach to services encourages individuals to draw from their own lived experience when supporting others.
 This unique approach to relationships with service recipients has been proven effective in engaging individuals who might otherwise avoid mental health services and at promoting hope, resiliency and well-being.

 We are currently offering flexible individual peer support services, meeting one-on-one with folks in person.
 These meetings are held by Center staff, and can be scheduled around an individual’s needs.
 If you’re interested in connecting for peer support, contact [email protected], or give us a call 802-777-4633.

 COMMUNITY EVENTSThere are currently no upcoming Community Center events scheduled.
 Please check back soon for updates.